silentspring30/dao-ai-framework/dec_ai_dao_framework.md

 - **Plant-based Living**, what is the environmental impact of this data and model?
 Could it be reduced?
 - **Commercial**, who is this model renumerating and is it supporting the progress of decentralized AI and communities?

+# Ethics

 AI model:
 Data Sets

-Ethics
-- Bias: Historical, Aggregation, Measurement, Evaluation, Deployment and Representation
+# Bias: Historical, Aggregation, Measurement, Evaluation, Deployment and Representation
+# Fairness: Demographic parity / statistical parity, Equal accuracy, Group unaware / "Fairness through unawareness"

+# Model Cards